 In the most ideal situation, all resources are working during each bus cycle.
-The receiver still has to acknowledge every sequence received.
+The receiver must still acknowledge every sequence received.
 Only when SequenceAck has been changed and checked by the transmitter is the sequence considered as having been transferred successfully.